 Conclusions & Final Thoughts:

 Blue Is the Warmest Colour premiered at the Cannes Film Festival and went on to win the prestigious Palme d’Or, the very first film to have the trophy awarded to both the director and the lead actors.
-It’s really a great movie, the kind of film that stays with you long after the end credits roll.
-Highly recommended!
+Warts and all, it’s a really great movie, the kind of film that stays with you long after the end credits roll.
 Color, 179 minutes, Rated NC-17.